 President & CEO

-Alyse Nelson is president and chief executive officer of Vital Voices Global Partnership.
-A cofounder of Vital Voices, Alyse has worked for the organization for 19 years, serving as vice president and senior director of programs before assuming her current role in 2009.
-Alyse has worked with women leaders to develop training programs and international forums in over 140 countries and has interviewed more than 200 international leaders, including Liberian president Ellen Johnson Sirleaf and former presidents Mary Robinson and Bill Clinton, as well as Nobel Peace Prize laureates Aung San Suu Kyi, Wangari Maathai, and Muhammad Yunus.
-Under her leadership, Vital Voices has tripled in size and expanded its global reach to serve a network of over 15,000 women leaders in 144 countries.
+Alyse Nelson is president and CEO of Vital Voices Global Partnership.
+A cofounder of Vital Voices, Alyse has worked for the organization for 21 years, serving as vice president and senior director of programs before assuming her current role in 2009.
+Under her leadership, Vital Voices has expanded its reach to serve over 15,000 women leaders in 181 countries.

 One of the things I've learned along the way is that a person's path to leadership is rarely planned out perfectly - it's an experience that begins with a conviction to do something.Alyse Nelson